 When you are ready to move forward with a divorce, it is crucial to take the right steps to protect your rights and interests during and after the process.
-Burnham Law can help you navigate the complexities of divorce and help you achieve the best outcome.
-During the initial consultation, our attorneys review the details of your case and explain your options for moving forward.
-Contact us today to schedule a consultation with an experienced divorce attorney at Burnham Law’s Boulder office.
+Burnham Law is a prestigious law firm that has been helping clients and their families throughout Colorado.
+We can help you navigate the complexities of divorce and help you achieve the best outcome.
+During the initial consultation, our divorce attorneys review the details of your case and explain your options for moving forward.
+Our family law related practice areas and expertise include legal separation, child support issues, and allocation of parental responsibilities.
+Contact us today to schedule a free consultation with an experienced divorce attorney at Burnham Law’s Boulder, CO office.

 What Court in Boulder Handles Divorce?

-The Boulder County Combined Court in the 20th Judicial District is the court that handles divorce cases, as well as other family legal issues throughout Boulder County.
+The Boulder County Combined Court in the 20th Judicial District is the court that handles divorce cases, as well as other family law matters throughout Boulder County.
 The main phone number for this Court is (303) 441-3750 and it is located at 1777 6th Street in Boulder.